 - The ideal age for female patients is at least 16 years of age and older, and for male patients, 18 years of age and older.
 Before those ages, the nose and mid-face are still undergoing progressive growth.
 Surgery performed much earlier could result in less predictability of the final outcome.
 If you have not yet reached the appropriate age, Dr. Behmand can always see you and your guardian for a consultation to determine if you are a good candidate or if you should wait a few more years.

 - I had a rhinoplasty with another doctor and am unhappy with the results; can you do a revision rhinoplasty?

-- Yes, Dr. Behmand does perform revision and secondary rhinoplasty procedures.
+- Yes, Dr. Behmand does perform revision,secondary and tertiary rhinoplasty procedures.
 This can sometimes be a more extensive process than your original rhinoplasty, so you should schedule a consultation with Dr. Behmand to see if you are a good candidate for this procedure.